More Invasive Credit Card Applications on the Way

 Ah, the Good Old Days

 There was a time not so very long ago, when credit card companies issued just about anyone a card.
 They even regularly upped your limit without you even having to ask, sometimes when you did not even want or need the extra credit.
-They relied solely on an applicant’s credit rating and good faith that the person would regularly pay back his debt.
+They relied solely on a consumer’s credit rating and good faith that the person would regularly pay back his debt.
 However, with the plummeting of the economy has come a great deal of hesitation among those in the credit card industry and the government has also stepped in to add some new regulations.

 Just Between You, Me…and the Credit Card Company

 When filling out one of these new credit card applications it may be tempting to fudge the numbers a little to tilt the credit scales in your favour, but you had better think twice before taking this route.
 Some of the larger credit bureaus have created products that will estimate a person’s income from the numbers in his credit report.
-The applicant very well may not even be aware that this information is being checked.
-Of course these products do not offer exact numbers, but will give the credit companies a general idea of an applicant’s financial situation and whether or not application information is accurate.
+The consumer very well may not even be aware that this information is being checked.
+Of course these products do not offer exact numbers, but will give the credit companies a general idea of a consumer’s financial situation and whether or not application information is accurate.

 They are Not Alone

 In some cases, income tax information is now being used by mortgage lenders to check the incomes of potential borrowers.
-Where pay stubs and bank statements were once all that was needed to apply for a mortgage, lenders are now asking for tax returns and information from the IRS (with your permission in the form of a specific piece of paperwork).
+Where pay stubs and bank statements were once all that was needed to request a mortgage, lenders are now asking for tax returns and information from the IRS (with your permission in the form of a specific piece of paperwork).

 Where to Turn if You Can’t Get a Card

 People often rely on their credit cards when a sudden cost comes up that they were not expecting.
 They charge the amount and then pay it off when they get paid.
 If the new credit card rules prevent you from being approved for a card all hope is not lost.
 You can cover unexpected expenses in much the same way with a payday loan.
-Applying online is fast and easy and you will have the money you need now and then pay it off when you get paid.
+Requesting online is fast and easy and you will have the money you need now and then pay it off when you get paid.
 In contrast, you will not have to disclose income information.